mrchukwu/devTinder-UI/README.md

 - CORS - instal cors in backend => add cors middleware with configurations: origin, cridentials; true : https://www.npmjs.com/package/cors
 - When ever your making API call pass axios => {withCredentials: true}
 - Installed redux toolkit : npm install @reduxjs/toolkit react-redux https://redux-toolkit.js.org/tutorials/quick-start
+- Configurestore => Provider => CreateSlice => add reducer to store
+- Added redux devTool extension in browser
+- Worked on Login and checking if reciving data properly in store
+- Worked on Navbar to update user's "welcome + user's firstname" once user is logged in
+- Refactored code to add constants file and created a BASE_URL with the localhost.
+Created a        component folder and moved all components inside it.